hg1722/fashionista/README.md

 ![CVAE Class-Conditional Generation Results](https://i.imgur.com/KQyL0fF.png)

 In both grids above, each column represents a specific class label.
 Clearly, both the CGAN and CVAE are successfully able to generate class-specific images when conditioned on a particular class.
 The CGAN results are a bit better than the CVAE since the generated images are crisper/less blurry.
 VAEs are known to generate blurry images in general.
 Overall, the Fashion MNIST dataset served as a proof-of-concept, showing the effectiveness of class-conditional generative models.
 However, one limitation of this dataset is that, each image has only one class-label associated with it.
-In real world each clothing item o has multiple attributes, which motivates e one liitatfor Multi-Conditional GANs.
+In real world applications, each clothing item will have multiple attributes, which motivates the need for Multi-Conditional GANs.

 ### Multi-Conditional GAN Generated Images